RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 **persistent key-value configurations**.
 It's heavily inspired by the [Mynewt Config subsystem](https://mynewt.apache.org/latest/os/modules/config/config.html)

-The Registry interacts with RIOT components via Registry Handlers, and with non-volatile storage devices via Storage Facilities.
+The Registry interacts with RIOT modules via Registry Handlers, and with non-volatile storage devices via Storage Facilities.
 This way the functionality if the Registry is independent of the functionality of the module or storage device.